 I recently turned 40, the closest thing to a halfway house of life.
 A sort of limbo place where I can feel something closing on a wilder past.
-I say wild - I mean sticky club carpets and unacceptable clothing choices.
+I say wild - I mean sticky club carpets and questionable clothing choices.
 But I have an increasing fondness for cardigans and my children are 6 and 3 now - so it looks like they’re here to stay, at least until they don’t want to any more.

-It takes a while though for this calmer acceptance to settle in.
+It takes a while though, for this calmer acceptance to settle in.
 Through the birthing of children we seem to shed part of our identity, leaving it behind in the carnage on the hospital floor.
 This cleaving can be raw, painful, forming scar tissue as we heal and reshape around our unfamiliar new selves.
 Our bodies feel strange and lumpy, evacuated but still invaded.
-Our time, sleep, space are no longer our own.
+Our time, sleep and space are no longer our own.

 Some of us feel this loss more keenly, and it takes longer to mourn ‘the old me’.
 That flighty, selfish young thing who went for long pub lunches, took spontaneous mini breaks and luxuriated in hangovers.
 Whose clothes always fit and didn’t smell of sick.
 Who laughed heartily in restaurants with other grown ups, smoked occasional cigarettes and always finished her cups of tea.